Roosevelt Island Main Street Retail 2019

 An encore of an encore of an encore…

 I’ve covered Hudson Related’s Shops On Main efforts since Hudson president David Kramer met with the community in 2011.
 His group had just signed a management deal with RIOC to fix Main Street’s failing retail corridor.

-“We’re going to shock and awe,” he told the Wall Street Journal.
+“We’re going to shock and awe,” he told the Wall Street Journal in 2011.